 ✱ The Laboratory Project is a utopian vision designed to take music to a global audience.
 Sample its latest compilation Taste Masters 4 on iTunes

-✱ Remake Remodel claims to be “The Nation’s Saving Grace of Alternative, Rock’n’Roll” — and celebrates its third birthday Monday Nov 25 with pure indie at Soup Kitchen, Manchester
+✱ Remake Remodel claims to be “The Nation’s Saving Grace of Alternative, Rock’n’Roll” with pure indie at Soup Kitchen, Manchester, on Mondays, and at Ruby Lounge every first Saturday

 ◆ Shapersofthe80s is declared an “invaluable website” by historian Dominic Sandbrook, author of the rich new cultural analysis, Seasons in the Sun: The Battle for Britain, 1974–1979.
 We report how Sandbrook gives generous credit to key influencers on youth culture.
 His unstuffy combination of high and low life energised the BBC2 series The Seventies aired in 2012